tobycollins/PSfM-A/README.md

   doi={10.1109/TPAMI.2016.2578333}}

-## The follow-up paper with an improved closed-form solution to camera resection
+## A follow-up paper with an improved closed-form solution to camera resection

 @article{DBLP:journals/jmiv/BartoliC18,
   author    = {Adrien Bartoli and